dibashthapa/8085emulator/README.md

 ## Roadmap

-- Support all the 8085 instructions
+- Support all the 8085 instructions.
+Please refer to the [instruction set](https://pastraiser.com/cpu/i8085/i8085_opcodes.html) for more information.

 - Support flag registers

+## Contributing

+Contributions are always welcome!

+See `contributing.md` for ways to get started.